basnijholt/nijho.lt/content/post/nixos-pi4-zfs/index.md

 # NixOS on Raspberry Pi: The Headless, Wireless, ZFS Way

+## Why Am I Doing This?

+Let me be honest: my Raspberry Pis were working perfectly fine.
+They had been running DietPi for years without a single issue.
+There was absolutely no practical reason to change anything.

+But I have become a Nix evangelist.
+A true believer.
+Once you experience the peace of knowing your entire system is defined in code—reproducible, version-controlled, and recoverable—going back to imperative configuration feels like writing code without git.

+I wrote about [my conversion from Proxmox to NixOS](/post/proxmox-to-nixos/) and how I set up a [local nix cache server](/post/nixos-cache/) to avoid compilation nightmares.
+Now my entire homelab—PC, NUC, HP EliteDesk—is managed declaratively.
+The Raspberry Pis were the last holdouts.
+They had to be assimilated.

+There is also a practical benefit beyond ideology: ZFS.
+With ZFS on the Pi 4's external SSD, I can use [Syncoid](https://github.com/jimsalterjrs/sanoid) to automatically replicate snapshots to my TrueNAS server.
+The Pi joins my backup rotation alongside every other machine in my fleet.
+If the SSD fails, I can restore from a snapshot instead of rebuilding from scratch.

+(My Pi 3, by contrast, just runs from an SD card with ext4—ZFS on an SD card is not a good idea due to the write amplification and limited lifespan of flash storage.
+But at least the *configuration* is still declarative and reproducible.
+One caveat: the Pi 3's 1GB of RAM is not enough to run `nixos-rebuild` locally—the Nix evaluator gets OOM-killed.
+I build on my PC and deploy remotely with a [simple script](https://github.com/basnijholt/dotfiles/blob/main/configs/nixos/hosts/pi3/deploy.sh).)

+So here I am, spending days solving a problem I did not have, for a machine that was already working.
+This is the NixOS way.

+## The Setup

 I have a Raspberry Pi 4 glued to the bottom of a standing lamp.
 This is not a joke.
 The lamp sits in the corner of my living room, and the Pi serves as a lightweight always-on server.